 Harriet Brown MBACP (MA, Adv Dip)

-Finding the right therapist for you is as much about their style and personality as their qualifications.
+Whatever’s troubling you, finding the right therapist is as much about their style and personality as their qualifications.
 On becoming a therapist I thought a lot about what qualities have been important to me during my times spent as a client: warmth, approachability, open-mindedness and the ability to laugh with me, when appropriate, all scored highly.
 So I endeavour to bring these qualities to my own practice.

 I work integratively, which means I can draw from different theories to suit each individual client’s needs.
-I am particularly influenced by attachment theory, internal family systems and relational/compassion/mindfulness based ways of working.
-I regularly engage in continuing professional development, and keep abreast of the latest developments in psychotherapeutic theory so my clients can benefit.
+I regularly keep abreast of the latest developments in psychotherapeutic theory so my clients can benefit and have further training in the treatment of trauma.
 I am also a contributor to The School of Life's films and toolkits.

 - Relationship/interpersonal issues.